Dr. Ryan S. Brown, DDS, shares with us in this article how to adopt paperless dental software in your practice.

 Basically, with today’s practice management systems like DentiMax and other brands, treatment planning from the computer within your operatory always occurs faster.
 But beyond increasing your treatment plan recording speed, offices can electronically capture information more easily.
 As a result , it lends itself to a better office workflow.

 Finally, the right dental software can help.
 Going paperless is easy then.
 Because you can now print things as you need them, not just because you have to.

-It really is a beautiful thing to watch the smooth flow of information between the back and front office as a treatment plan, perio, clinical notes, and other data is shared to create claims, statements
+It really is a beautiful thing to watch the smooth flow of information between the back and front office as a treatment plan, perio, clinical notes, and other data is shared to create claims, statements and new appointments.

 Now, for a real productivity boost, combine your practice management software with a digital x-ray system.
 Using these two systems together lets you view digital x-rays while treatment planning – at the same time.
 And the advantages of digital x-rays over traditional film are well documented.